 You may decide to pay your Part D late enrollment penalty directly to our plan by check or money order.
 Please include your plan Member ID number with your payment.
-Premium coupons will be mailed after confirmation of enrollment and in December for active members.
-You may request replacement coupons by calling Member Services.

-The Part D late enrollment penalty payment is due to us by the 20th day of each month.
+The Part D late enrollment penalty payment is due to us by the 1st day of each month.
 You can make the payment by sending your check or money order along with your remittance stub to: